single-spa/single-spa.js.org/docs/starting-from-scratch.md

 >
 > For this tutorial, we will be using [yarn](https://yarnpkg.com/en/) but npm has its own equivalent commands and can be used almost interchangibly.

 Create a new folder for this project and navigate into it.
 Initialize a new project using your package manager, and then install single-spa as a dependency.
-Then create a `src` folder to hold all of our micro-service applications.
+Then create a *src* folder to hold all of our micro-service applications, with each in their own folder.

 ```sh
 mkdir single-spa-simple-example && cd single-spa-simple-example